HumanoidsBonn/morl_preference_driving/README.md

 The model is evaluated in diverse urban driving scenarios to assess its ability to align driving behavior with user preferences.
 Advanced traffic rules are only partially considered, as the primary objective is preference-adaptive driving behavior rather than raw autonomous driving performance.
 While the implementation is based on the SB3 TD3 framework, we extended it to the PD-MORL algorithm (an integration of preferences into TD3 with multiple Q-values).
-We further adapted PD-MORL to include a non-preference dimension — see the training function for details.
+We further adapted PD-MORL to include a non-preference dimension.
+See the training function for details.

 ## 🚀 Installation